-The Draft EIR likewise provides only surface-level analysis regarding the Project's compliance with other City policies related to the promotion of safe alternative modes of transportation.
-The

-Draft EIR notes that there are several existing deficiencies with pedestrian facilities within and in the vicinity of the Project site, including discontinuous sidewalks, crosswalks, and curb ramps, as well as sidewalk gaps.
-(Draft EIR at 4.2-7.)
-The Draft EIR also notes that the Project would involve the addition of a paseo and a small portion of sidewalk intended to encourage the use of pedestrian facilities.
-(Draft EIR at 4.2-31.)
+The Draft EIR likewise provides only a surface-level analysis regarding the Project's compliance with other City policies related to the promotion of safe alternative modes of transportation.
+The Draft EIR notes that there are several existing deficiencies with pedestrian facilities within and in the vicinity of the Project site, including discontinuous sidewalks, crosswalks, and curb ramps, as well as sidewalk gaps.
+The Draft EIR also notes that the Project would involve the addition of small portions of sidewalk along the Property's frontage intended to encourage the use of pedestrian facilities, and some street lighting along Independence Drive and Constitution Drive.
+(Draft EIR at 4.2-32.)
 However, the analysis completely fails to consider how the probable increase in traffic congestion to the area could exacerbate existing deficiencies with pedestrian facilities, thereby posing severe safety issues to pedestrian use of the Project neighborhood.
 Contrary to assertions in the Draft EIR, the new criteria established in CEQA Guidelines section 15064.3 for analyzing transportation impacts does not excuse a lead agency from analyzing and mitigating traffic congestion impacts where such impacts may cause significant impacts on air quality, noise, and pedestrian safety.
 (Pub.
 Res.
 Code § 21099(b)(3).)

-The inadequate parking proposed for the Project will also magnify issues related to pedestrian safety.
+The Project also proposes residential parking that both fails to comply with the City's Municipal Code (thus constituting a significant CEQA impact under Transportation Impacts Threshold of Significance No. 1), and fails to satisfy residential parking demand caused by the Project by 115 stalls.
+(Draft EIR at 4.2-59.)
 While inadequate parking in and of itself may not be considered a significant impact under CEQA, the Draft EIR is still required to provide sufficient information regarding any secondary impacts that may result from inadequate parking, such as safety impacts to students traveling to and from school.
 (See, Covina Residents for Responsible Development v.
 City of Covina (2018) 21 CA5th 712, 728.)
-While the number of parking spaces proposed for the Project would satisfy the City's Municipal Code requirements, the Draft EIR notes that demand for parking generated by the Project would exceed the proposed supply by at least 80 spaces.
-(Draft EIR at 4.2-68.)
-This will result in an increased demand for public parking spaces in the streets surrounding TIDE Academy and the Property, which will in turn lead to more crowded streets and a higher potential for conflicts between vehicles and pedestrians.
-These secondary impacts on pedestrian and student safety caused by inadequate parking must be analyzed.
+Inadequate parking proposed by the Project will result in an increased demand for public parking spaces in the streets surrounding TIDE Academy and the Project site, which will in turn lead to more crowded streets and a higher potential for conflicts between vehicles and pedestrians.
+As neither the 111 Independence Drive nor the Menlo Uptown Project propose adequate parking, the lack of adequate parking proposed by the Project will further exacerbate parking demand in the area.
+These secondary impacts on pedestrian and student safety caused by inadequate parking must be analyzed in the Draft EIR.

 Finally, the Draft EIR's cumulative traffic impacts analysis is deficient.
-As noted above, EIRs must discuss cumulative impacts of a project when the project's effects on the environment, viewed in conjunction with impacts of other past, present, or reasonably foreseeable future projects, is cumulatively considerable.
+As noted above, EIRs must discuss cumulative impacts of a project when the project's effects on the environment, viewed in conjunction with impacts of other past, present, or reasonably foreseeable future projects, are cumulatively considerable.
 (CEQA Guidelines § 15130(a).)
 (See, San Joaquin Raptor/Wildlife Rescue Center v.
 County of Stanislaus (1994) 27 CA4th 713, 720.)
-While a lead agency may incorporate information from previously-prepared program EIRs into the agency's analysis of a project's cumulative impacts, the lead agency must address all cumulative impacts that were not previously addressed in the program EIR.
+While a lead agency may incorporate information from previously prepared program EIRs into the agency's analysis of a project's cumulative impacts, the lead agency must address all cumulative impacts that were not previously addressed in the program EIR.
 (Pub.
 Res.
 Code § 21083.3(c); 14 CCR 14183(b)(3).)